How to

 Outpost can send emails to registrants at key moments in the event lifecycle.
 Event emails are managed through the Basic Autoresponder and use the same template system as other autoresponder actions.Enabling event emails

-Event emails are controlled at two levels:- Blog-level toggle — Enable or disable event emails for your entire publication in Event Settings.
+Event emails are controlled at two levels:- Site-level toggle — Enable or disable event emails for your entire publication in Event Settings.
 Must be on for any event emails to send.

-- Per-event override — Individual events can disable emails even when the blog-level toggle is on.
+- Per-event override — Individual events can disable emails even when the site-level toggle is on.
 Useful for informal events where you don’t want automated notifications.

 Email types